A Syntax for Strictly Associative and Unital $\infty$-Categories: Introduction

-We illustrate this in Figure~\ref{fig:insertion-intro}, using Greek letters to label the leaves.
+We illustrate this in \cref{fig:insertionintro}, using Greek letters to label the leaves.
 In each part, the head tree $T$ has an argument $\alpha$ of branch height 1 (since descending from $\alpha$, the first branch point we encounter is at height 1.)
 In part (a) the argument tree drawn in red has trunk height 1, and so the height test is satisfied and insertion can proceed, yielding an updated head tree $T'$ in which the entire argument tree has been inserted and is now visible in red as a subtree, replacing the original leaf~$\alpha$.
 In part (b) the argument tree also has trunk height 1, and so the insertion can again proceed, although in this case, due to the short stature of the argument tree, the effect is simply to remove the leaf $\alpha$ of the head tree.
 In part (c) the trunk height of the argument tree is 0, so the height test is not satisfied and insertion cannot proceed.
 This last example makes it intuitively clear why the height test is important: since the trunk height of the argument tree is so small, there would be no reasonable way to insert the argument tree into the head tree without disrupting the leaf~$\beta$.
+We show in the paper that this insertion operation can be described algebraically via a universal property.

 We combine insertion with two other simpler procedures, \emph{disc removal} and \emph{endo-coherence removal}, to produce our reduction relation on operations of the theory.
 Our major technical results concern the behaviour of this reduction relation.
 We show that it terminates, and that it has unique normal forms, yielding a decision procedure for equality.